yuvrajsahu24/calculator/README.md

-# calculator
+python practice

-this is my fast repo
+this is my farst repo